wahchan/katacoda-scenarios/test-template/step4.md

-# Address as PII
+# User Information as PII
 The information of each customer is a type of PII .
 This is a sensitive information that related to customer privacy.

-# In thewoocommerce website
+# In the woocommerce website
 After you login , select my acocunt
 And edit the first name and last name of the user
 And press the save changes button